-The trustees of Alfred University have been entrusted with the responsibility of operating the College of Ceramics and they appoint annually a Board of Managers which acts in an advisory capacity to it in carrying on the affairs of the College.
-The President of Alfred University is President of the College of Ceramics and Chairman of the Board of Managers.
+The trustees of Alfred University have been entrusted with the responsibility of operating the College of Ceramics and they appoint annually a committee which acts in an advisory capacity in carrying on the affairs of the college.
+This committee is the Advisory Board of the College.
+The President of Alfred University is President of the College of Ceramics and Chairman of the Advisory Board.
 Several other administrative officers of Alfred University act in their respective capacities for the College.